bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 -------

 Before booting remote nodes in PXE, we need to ask management1 to activate remote nodes deployment.
-If not, remote nodes will boot on disk, even when booting over LAN.
+If not, remote nodes will not be able to grab their dedicated configuration from management node at boot.

 To manipulate nodes PXE boot, a command, *bootset*, is available.

 We are going to deploy login1 and c001, c002, c003 and c004.

-Let's use bootset to ask them to deploy OS at next PXE boot:
+Let's use bootset to set them to deploy OS at next PXE boot:

 .. code-block:: bash